 Automatic number plate recognition (ANPR) technology not to be underestimated

-All Australian states and territories now use both fixed and mobile automatic number plate recognition (ANPR) systems.
+All Australian states and territories now use both fixed and mobile automatic number plate recognition (ANPR) camera systems.

 The New South Wales police force highway patrol was the first to trial and use a fixed ANPR camera system in Australia in 2005.
 In 2009 it began a roll-out of a mobile ANPR system, known officially as MANPR, with three infrared cameras fitted to its highway patrol fleet (since updated).